tencentyun/intlcloud-documents/product/视频服务/直播/购买指南/购买流程_intl.md

-Live Video Broadcasting (LVB) is a pay-as-you-go service, and ready to use in a few steps.
-Simply register a Tencent Cloud account and you can activate LVB service.
+Cloud Streaming Services (CSS) is a pay-as-you-go service, and ready to use in a few steps.
+Simply register a Tencent Cloud account and you can activate CSS service.

 ## Create a Tencent Cloud Account